Affinity Photo : How To Slice Text Tutorial | Graphicxtras

-The first thing to do before slicing the text is to convert the text to standard curves, it does mean that the text is no longer editable as text.
-Before you do this, make certain the text is correct as the text after conversion is no longer live.
+The first thing to do before slicing the text is to convert the text to standard curves, it does mean that the art is no longer editable if you want to change the lettering.
+Before you do this, make certain it is correct, run a spell checker

-To slice the text, go to the layer menu and geometry and divide.
-The divide feature splits the text as well as the rectangles so you will end up with paths created where there is an intersection of the stroke.
+To cut the letters, go to the layer menu and geometry and divide.
+The divide feature splits the letters as well as the rectangles so you will end up with paths created where there is an intersection of the stroke.
 Divide doesn't worry about the arrangement of the curves etc

-Select the red shapes leaving only the text
+Select the red shapes leaving only the letters

 You will notice very little difference.
 The difference is in the layers panel where you will now see probably loads of new lines.
 If you have used the approach of red lines and black type, you can select the red lines very quickly in the layers panel.
-Sadly there is no equivalent feature to the select all shapes that are the same color etc in Affinity Photo.
-Delete the selected curves in the layers panel.
+Sadly there is no equivalent feature to the select all shapes that are the same color etc. Delete the selected curves in the layers panel.

 You can continue to divide the type by adding additional rectangles such as horizontally or diagonally or perhaps using different sized chunks etc as long as they are added to the same group.